fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 ### Today

-As of 2017, the FSHarp.Core nuget package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
+As of 2017, ``FSharp.Core.dll`` is very stable in design and the ``FSharp.Core`` nuget package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
 It has prevented
 F# users posting new, random packagings of FSharp.Core, and become a tructed part of the F# library ecosystem.
 Frequently, the package reference is managed by [Paket](https://fsprojects.github.io/Paket/), though the package also works well with nuget tooling in IDE environments.